 Your own wallet, short and sweet:

-• We recommend that you keep your own bitcoin and other digital assets entirely on your own.
+- We recommend that you keep your bitcoin and other digital assets entirely to yourself.

-• This means that you should use a wallet that creates a “master key” for you, usually in the form of a dozen words that you should write down, by hand (!), On a paper.
-Keep the paper very safe!
+- This means that you should use a wallet that creates a “master key” for you, usually in the form of a dozen words that you should write down, by hand (!), On a paper.
+Keep the paper safe!

-• The bread wallet for your iPhone is easy to use and good choice.
+- The bread wallet for your iPhone is easy to use and a good choice.

-• There are many different wallets and it is not strange to test several different ones, but we do not recommend that you use any cloud services or to store your assets with an exchange.
+- There are many different wallets and it is not strange to test several different ones.
+We do not recommend that you use any cloud services or to store your assets with an exchange.

-• BTCX is developing wallet apps for iOS and further developing our Android Wallet.
-Read more about our wallet here.
+- BTCX is developing wallet apps for iOS and Android.

 A wallet for the sake of safety

 When you want to manage and store your bitcoin, safety and security is important.
-This is why it’s best to choose your wallet with care and not think of it as any physical wallet, but more like a bank- or bitcoin account.
-Always keep track of your password, and think of it more as a “pass-phrase”; it is the key to your bitcoin.
-Your wallet can never be more secure than the password you choose.
+This is why it is best to choose your wallet with care and not think of it as any physical wallet, but more like a bank account.
+Always keep track of your password, and think of it more as a “pass-phrase”.
+Your wallet is as safe as the password you choose.
 Watch Edward Snowden describe how you might think about pass phrases:

 For extra safety, there are accessories in the form of hardware to the wallet that works almost like a bank’s security token device.
-Trezor provides a “hardware-wallet” with USB connection, for example, something that might be worth investing in to keep your bitcoin safe.
+Trezor provides a “hardware-wallet” with USB connection.
+This might be worth investing in to keep your bitcoin safe.

-It should also be easy to access your bitcoin when you want to shop, buy or sell bitcoin, something that many users appreciate.
-To make use of bitcoin as easily as other kinds of currency, like SEK, you can get a wallet in your phone, for example.
-BTCX offers a bitcoin wallet to all of its customers who are using Android phones.
-This means that you can always access your bitcoin when you want to shop, so that you can use them in different physical shops, cafes and bars that accept bitcoin.
+It should also be easy to access your bitcoin when you want to shop, buy or sell bitcoin.
+To make use of bitcoin as easily as other kinds of currency, you can store wallet in your phone.
+With an app you can always access your bitcoin and it will be easy to use them in physical shops, cafés and bars that accept bitcoin.

-Another kind are the e-wallets, with these you don’t have to worry about taking care of the security itself since it’s managed by a company.
-It’s important to be extra careful when choosing such a wallet, because you’re practically giving the company access to your bitcoin.
+Another kind are e-wallets.
+With these, you do not have to worry about taking care of the security, since it is managed by a company.
+It is important to be extra careful when choosing such a wallet, because you are giving the company access to your bitcoin.
 This is not a kind of wallet that we recommend.

 There are also wallets that take advantage of the benefits of both, so-called hybrids.
-The perks of being able to access your wallet from any device exists, but at the same time you don’t have to give out all control over your wallet to a third party.
-Here, your private key is encrypted before it is sent to the server and the server can thus never gain access to your password.
-It is also why it is not possible to reset the password on such a service, so if you forget your password, you’ll no longer have access to your bitcoin.
+The perks of being able to access your wallet from any device exists, but at the same time you do not have to give out all control over your wallet to a third party.
+Here, your private key is encrypted before it is sent to the server.
+The server can thus never gain access to your password.
+It is also why it is not possible to reset the password on such a service, so if you forget your password, you will no longer have access to your bitcoin.

-As previously mentioned, there are also mobile wallets that also come in the three different types: “local”, “e-wallets” and “hybrids”.
-Example of a mobile wallet is Jaxx.
+As previously mentioned, there are also mobile wallets that come in the three different types: “local”, “e-wallets” and “hybrids”.
+Examples of mobile wallets are Jaxx and Breadwallet (BRD).